huangchiorz/teamchat/README.md

 # teamchat
-for internal team chat use
+a social networking app for a rapidly growing startup to use internally with its employees for building community and morale.